hqoss/rabbit_mq/guides/introduction/overview.md

 ## Application design

-⚠️ This section is currently being completed.
+ℹ️ This section is currently being completed.
 Thank you for your understanding and patience.

 * Talk about connection and channel pooling and management, supervision, workers
 * This is a near-0 dependency library, built solely on top of `amqp`.

+## Configuration

+Please consult the [Configuration guide](configuration) for details.